simonmclean/simonmclean.dev/readme.md

 - Statically served
 - Highly performant

-In future I intend to take the [CSS Zen Garden](http://www.csszengarden.com/) approach of having hot-swappable style sheets, so as to allow theming, without changing any markup or JavaScript.
+In future I intend to take the [CSS Zen Garden](http://www.csszengarden.com/) approach of having hot-swappable stylesheets, so as to allow theming, without changing any markup or JavaScript.
 The idea is to build a future-proof site, based on web standards, such that only the CSS changes when I implment a new design.